Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 The default profile determines, which profile will be selected by default in the select rules window.
 ::: tip
 The default profile can still be changed during the rule selection process.
+For more information see [Setting the default profile](profiles.html#setting-the-default-profile).
 :::

 ### Filtering rules by a tag